 Any kind of cracker you have on hand!

 From butter to salt or to wheat crackers there are so many types of crackers to choose from that you cannot go wrong.

 Of course, you can add more food items to your charcuterie boards including items such as dried and fresh fruit, nuts, dips, jams, and herbs.
 Whatever will make your board the tastiest is the best I always say.

 I have a girlfriend that creates a small charcuterie board for herself almost every day for lunch.
 If you think about it, a charcuterie board can be a perfectly balanced meal with all the ideal required five food groups: Dairy, Grain, Protein, Fruit and Vegetable.

 A relaxed setting and comfortable gathering is best met with a delicious and humble charcuterie board.
 Whether you are with family or are with friends a curated charcuterie board will have food offerings that will appeal to everyone’s liking.
 You can serve it as a snack option before a meal or a light meal option with adult beverages.

 Get creative with your charcuterie board making skills and create a fun and festive board that matches the current holiday occasion.
 A charcuterie board in the shape of a bunny, tree, country flag or heart?
 Yes, please!
 I love serving a holiday themed charcuterie board to my holiday1 guests for lunch.
 They are easy to make, tummy filling and a crowd pleaser because there is something for everyone.

 By its inherent nature, a charcuterie board naturally lends itself to being created in a highly organized, beautiful, and formal manner.
 I have seen charcuterie board examples online that have literally blown me away.
 People’s creativity knows no bounds!
-If you have the desire and the time you can most definitely create a professional board that is appetizing for your formal gathering.
+If you have the desire and the time you can most definitely up your charcuterie game and create a professional board that is appetizing for your formal gathering.